gitbls/pktables/README.md

 The *servicename* in the pktables commands is a string of your choice.
 Typically, you'll use the protocol name (e.g., *ssh*), but you can name it whatever you'd like.

-* `pktables init servicename --port portnum [--udp | --syn] [--accept]` - The *init* command creates the pk-servicename iptables chain and adds the rule to the INPUT chain that jumps to this new chain.
+* `pktables init servicename --port portnum [--udp | --syn] [--accept]` &mdash; The *init* command creates the pk-servicename iptables chain and adds the rule to the INPUT chain that jumps to this new chain.

     * *servicename* is required specifies the service user-specified name for the service.
-All subsequent pktables commands for this service must use the same servicename.
+All subsequent pktables commands for this service must use the same *servicename*.

     * `--port` is required and specifies TCP or UDP the port number for the service